cfpb/design-manual/ui-toolkit/heroes.md

 Heroes should be the most prominent thing on the page, and help to establish visual hierarchy of where the page lives within the information architecture.

 Heroes can contain calls to action.
-Rules for button versus links apply in a call to action apply.
+Rules for button versus links apply in a call to action.

 </div>